collabnix/dockerlabs/beginners/dockerfile/lab_dockerfile_python.md

 ```

 We will place our hello.py and a.py files in the newly created directory itself (/test).
 ADD command would copy it from /test (current working directory) of host system
 to container's filesystem at /home.
-The destination directories in the container would be create incase they don't exist.
+The destination directories in the container would be created incase they don't exist.

 Code for hello.py:
 ```